-- support proposals for alterations and extensions to listed buildings where there would be no harm to the special architectural and historic interest of the building.
-This will consider the design, scale, materials and appearance with regard to the significance of the listed building; - support proposals for the change of use of a listed building where the use will retain elements of the building which contribute to the building's significance, including internal features, historic fabric, plan form, appearance and layout; - support development within the setting of listed buildings that would not cause harm to the significance of the building through the introduction of sympathetic development in the building's setting, retaining a curtilage appropriate to the listed building; and - only in exceptional circumstances grant listed building consent for the total or substantial demolition of a listed building;
+- e) support proposals for alterations and extensions to listed buildings where there would be no harm to the special architectural and historic interest of the building.
+This will consider the design, scale, materials and appearance with regard to the significance of the listed building; - f) support proposals for the change of use of a listed building where the use will retain elements of the building which contribute to the building's significance, including internal features, historic fabric, plan form, appearance and layout; and - g) support development within the setting of listed buildings that would not cause harm to the significance of the building through the introduction of sympathetic development in the building's setting, retaining a curtilage appropriate to the listed building.